 This idea is for the fashion forward bride and is sure to set your ceremony apart!
 A modern alternative to the traditional veil is a statement making, wedding outfit addition; a bridal cape.
 If you want to make a bold entrance into your ceremony, consider adding a long-hemmed cape to your wedding outfit instead of a veil.
 For an even more striking entrance, ask a member of your bridal party remove your cape at the top of the aisle at the Gabbinbar Homestead Pavilion.
 There are many options to explore when it comes to bridal capes.
 Capes can also be used for an extra layer of warmth during a romantic winter wedding at Gabbinbar Homestead.

 It’s a special moment to remember, your first kiss as a newly married couple!
 Why not celebrate with a bang and have sparkulars erupt in twinkling delight behind your magical kiss.
-Impact Lighting is a Toowoomba local vendor that can create a custom display for you at Gabbinbar Homestead.
+GM Event Group is a vendor that can create a custom display for you at Gabbinbar Homestead.
 Sparkulars can be close proximity, require minimal set up and can be significantly more cost effective than regular fireworks.
 It will certainly make for an unforgettable photo for your photographer to snap!

 Do you have a loved one who you would like to remember at your ceremony, who although they can’t be with you in person, will be with you in your hearts as you say ‘I do’?
 A wonderful and endearing way to treasure a family member or friend is set aside a seat for them amongst your ceremony chairs.
 You can place an item of theirs such as a hat or jacket on the chair.
 This will hold a special place for your loved one and gives guests a chance to take a moment to reflect on their wonderful life.